 The wrist never really got back into the same shape again, but with care and patience it started aquitting itself of its delicate duties.
 A new musical concept, out of the vision of a stronger and more determined young woman started defining itself.
 Hundreds of songs were written, recorded as demos, refined as arrangements, wrote down as instrumental parts.
 The right musicians were carefully sought after, who would care about the concept, understand it and help it grow.
 The right equipment was put together, even modified or built, if necessary.
 That meant, over many years, many sessions of trying, failing, readjusting and trying again, an ambitious project without much outside support, at least for the beginning.

 “I broke down countless times thinking that I’m not good enough to do it, that somehow life itself is putting up these obstacles in front of me to discourage me from my path.
-I had to slowly learn to change that mindset, and see all difficulties as practice towards simply becoming a better musician and human being.
+I had to slowly learn to change that mindset, and see all difficulties as simply a practice towards becoming a better musician and human being.
 I had to give up on the very idea of making an album after realizing along the way that this is really not the point of the whole journey, but only a (possible) by-product.”

-But what makes it really stand out is its raw, simple, natural sound.
+But what makes this record really stand out is its raw, simple, natural sound.
 It has been recorded entirely analog on 2 inch tape, not without the inherent hardships.
 The songs are performed as in a live setting, with very simple instrumentation, without metronomes or computerised timing, with only a necessary minimum of compression, EQs or effects.
 The music breaths in an organic pulse without tiring the ear.
 And, the best part, all musical content has been delivered without compromise, none of the initial ideas has been sacrificed for cosmetical or commercial purposes along the way.